CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

   participantId, // only valid to pass a participantId when { participantType: PAIR }
-  eventId, // optional if drawId is provided drawId, // optional if eventId is provided; scopes change to specified draw });
+  eventId, // optional if drawId is provided drawId, // optional if eventId is provided; scopes change to specified draw uuids, // optional array of uuids for use when generating new participant });
 ```